smurphos/cinnamox_theme_master/README.md

 	LOWTRANSLIGHTBG="rgba(119, 33, 111, 0.8)"; MODTRANSLIGHTBG="rgba(119, 33, 111, 0.65)"; HIGHTRANSLIGHTBG="rgba(119, 33, 111, 0.5)";
 	LOWTRANSDARKBG="rgba(44, 0, 30, 0.9)"; MODTRANSDARKBG="rgba(44, 0, 30, 0.75)"; HIGHTRANSDARKBG="rgba(44, 0, 30, 0.6)";
 	ALWAYSTRANLBG="rgba(119, 33, 111, 0.4)"; ALWAYSTRANDBG="rgba(44, 0, 30, 0.5)";
+	WARNINGTXT="#e9dd00"; ERRORTXT="#e92041";
 	THEMENAME="Cinnamox-Aubergine"; COLORDESC="a deep purple colour scheme and light text";
 	build_theme;
 }
 ```
 And here are what the variables do.
-If making your own variety each value must be unique.
-Where relevant please note where the same value is used in the [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme) colors definition file for matching GTK theme.
+If making your own colour variant each value must be unique.
+Where relevant please note where the same value is used in the [Cinnamox-gtk-theme colors files](https://github.com/smurphos/cinnamox-gtk-theme/tree/master/test/colors) for the matching GTK theme.

 ```
 LIGHTBG - the lighter background shade in the theme gradients.
-BG in Cinnamox-gtk-theme TEXT	- primary foreground text/applet color.
-FG in Cinnamox-gtk-theme SELTEXT - the foreground text/applet color for selected items (e.g. on menu hover).
-SEL_FG in Cinnamox-gtk-theme DARKBG  - the darker background shade in the theme gradients.
-MENU_BG in Cinnamox-gtk-theme HIGHLIGHT - the selection highlight color.
-SEL_BG in Cinnamox-gtk-theme
+BG in Cinnamox-gtk-theme colors definition TEXT	- primary foreground text/applet color.
+FG in Cinnamox-gtk-theme colors definition SELTEXT - the foreground text/applet color for selected items (e.g. on menu hover).
+SEL_FG in Cinnamox-gtk-theme colors definition
+DARKBG  - the darker background shade in the theme gradients.
+MENU_BG in Cinnamox-gtk-theme colors definition HIGHLIGHT - the selection highlight color.
+SEL_BG in Cinnamox-gtk-theme colors definition WARNINGTXT - used in cinnamon for the power applet as a low battery indicator.
+TERMINAL_COLOR11 in Cinnamox-gtk-theme colors definition
+ERRORTXT - used in cinnamon for the power applet as a critical battery indicator.
+TERMINAL_COLOR9 in Cinnamox-gtk-theme colors definition

 ALWAYSTRANLBG - this is used for the expo/scale view - it should be a transparent version of LIGHTBG ALWAYSTRANDBG - this is used for the expo/scale view - it should be a transparent version of DARKBG